WhiteTiger-y/CineVerse/README.md

     # 1. Create the tables on your cloud database
     python database.py

-    # 2. Build the movie vector store
+    # 2. Build the movie vector store (this can take a long time)
     python create_vectorstore.py

     # Run the backend server (from the main project root directory)